-To anchor Eurojackpot as the most luxurious lottery that offers a unique life chance to become rich and afford everything, we have created an anonymous character who has “won” this lottery, and bought air in order to boast and share his fresh new experience as a rich guy.
+To anchor Eurojackpot as the most luxurious lottery that offers a unique life chance to become rich and afford everything, we have created an anonymous character who has “won” this lottery, and bought air to boast and share his fresh new experience as a rich guy.
 Because, well, he can afford it.
-Using the humorous manner of a very important person, that is typical of Lithuanian celebrities and well greeted on social media, the character shared his “tough” life stories, like getting stuck in traffic among his own cars, pretense lack of small change, and other issues of superrich people.
-The reaction of people, that sounded something like “I wish I had such problems!” had to become the stimulus to try luck in the Eurojackpot lottery.
-In order to communicate the idea properly, and attract younger customers, we have developed a style other than Teleloto and other lotteries: the most luxurious, gilded, and more modern.
+Using the humorous manner of a significant person, that is typical of Lithuanian celebrities and well greeted on social media, the character shared his “tough” life stories, like getting stuck in traffic among his own cars, pretense lack of small change, and other issues of superrich people.
+The reaction of people that sounded something like “I wish I had such problems!” had to become the stimulus to try luck in the Eurojackpot lottery.
+To communicate the idea properly, and attract younger customers, we have developed a style other than Teleloto and other lotteries: the most luxurious, gilded, and more modern.
 The lottery winner was using a simple, scornful and at times even arrogant way to speak in adverts.
 We deliberately chose a more liberal speaking manner and visuals, say, a golden toilet, that is more characteristic of social media.